Victory Tour (The Jacksons): Ticket controversy and other business issues

 King, Sullivan and the Jacksons' father, Joe Jackson (who no longer managed any of his sons by that point), came up with a way to generate additional revenue from ticket sales.
 Those wishing to attend would have to send a postal money order for $120 ($ in dollars) along with a special form to a lottery to buy blocks of four tickets at $30 apiece (US$ in dollars), ostensibly to curtail scalpers.
 Upon receipt the money was to be deposited into a standard money market account earning 7% annual interest; it would take six to eight weeks for the lottery to be held and money to be refunded to the unsuccessful purchasers.
 Since only one in ten purchasers would win the lottery and receive tickets, there would be more money in the bank for that time period than there were tickets to sell, and they expected to earn $10–12 million in interest.

 Joe, Jermaine, Marlon, Jackie, Tito and Randy were in favor of the plan, but Michael was not and warned them that it would be a public relations disaster.
 The $30 ticket price was already higher than most touring acts (such as Prince and Bruce Springsteen) charged at the time and was compounded by the requirement to buy four.
 This put tickets out of reach of many of Michael's African-American fans who were not financially secure.
 That community was joined by many commentators in the media in vociferously criticizing the Jacksons over the plan.
 Nevertheless, when newspapers published the form for tickets to the first show in Kansas City in late June, fans lined up at stores before they opened to buy them.
 A local radio disk jockey said some newspapers were even stolen from lawns.

-The ticket price remained unchanged and at a press conference, King justified the $30 price as appropriate and that he did not blame the promoters for charging that price, adding that "you must understand, you get what you pay for."
+The ticket price remained unchanged.
+At a press conference, King justified the $30 price as appropriate and stated that he did not blame the promoters for charging that price, adding that "you must understand, you get what you pay for."